QuirkyCort/stepper_wheels/README.md

 The values to write are...

 * Int32: Target Position
+* Int32: Cruise End Position
 * UInt16: Ramp-up Counter (units of 100ms)
 * UInt16: Ramp-up Delta (amount added to speed at each ramp-up interval)
-* UInt16: Cruise Counter (units of 100ms)
 * UInt16: Cruise Speed (steps per second)
 * UInt16: Ramp-down Counter (units of 100ms)
 * UInt16: Ramp-down Delta (amount subtracted from speed at each ramp-down interval)

-Target position is always relative to the current position.
+Target position and Cruise End Position are always relative to the current position.
 When the target position is reached, the stepper will stop.

 Note that speed is always positive; if moving in reverse, direction must be set separately.